 If you prefer to follow a recipe card, scroll to the bottom of the post.

 Place the dried chickpeas in a large bowl.
+Inspect them with your fingers and remove any shriveled beans or rocks.
 Add enough water to cover them by a couple of inches.
 For 1 cup of dried chickpeas, that’s usually 4 to 6 cups of water.
 For 1 pound (about 2 cups), that’s about 10 cups.
-Soak for at least 6 hours and up to 12 hours.
-Drain and rinse after soaking.
-See the below section on soaking for other options and what to do if you don’t soak chickpeas.
+Soak for at least 6 hours and up to 12 hours or overnight.
+Drain the soaking water and rinse.

 Some chefs and cooking experts claim that adding salt to beans at the start of cooking prevents them from getting soft and lead to uneven cooking.
 In my experience, I prefer to add salt towards the end of cooking time, about 15 to 20 minutes before beans are finished cooking.
 However, I don’t think it makes a big difference.
 Tons of people add salt to beans at the start of cooking and don’t have issues!
 Plus, adding salt early tends to yield more flavorful beans.